• Skip to primary navigation

 Step 4: Pour the melted chocolate mixture into the bowl with the sugar/egg white mixture and gently fold it in.
 Then stir in 100g of plain flour and 1 tablespoon of cocoa powder.

-Step 5: Next add 180g of mini peanut butter cups and 80g of milk chocolate chips to the batter and fold them in.
-Transfer to your lined tin and spread it evenly into place.
+Step 5: Next, add 180g of mini peanut butter cups and 80g of milk chocolate chips to the batter then fold them in.
+Transfer the batter to your lined tin and spread it evenly into place.

 peanut butter cups in a bowl with the batter

 Step 6: Drizzle 2 tablespoons of peanut butter on top of the batter in the tin then use a toothpick or knife to swirl it around.
-Add extra peanut butter cups if you like.
+Add a handful of extra peanut butter cups on top if you like.

 batter in tin with swirls on top